B4cktr4ckers/maltego-user-guide/README.md

 Ever wondered how to become a digital Sherlock Holmes? 🕵️‍♂️🔍 <br>
 Curious about how Maltego can be your trusty magnifying glass in the world of data? <br>
 Lost in the vast sea of GitHub repositories? 🌊 <br>
-Fear not, this guide is your treasure map to mastering Maltego! 🗺️🏴‍☠️ <br>
+This guide is your treasure map to mastering Maltego! 🗺️🏴‍☠️ <br>

 ## Table of Contents
 1. [Introduction](#introduction)